Strange Case of Dr Jekyll and Mr Hyde: Inspiration and writing

 Tavern sign depicting the 18th-century Edinburgh figure Deacon Brodie: by day, a respectable citizen; by night, a thief.
 He was an inspiration for Jekyll and Hyde.

 Stevenson had long been intrigued by the idea of how human personalities can reflect the interplay of good and evil.
 While still a teenager, he developed a script for a play about William Brodie, a Scottish cabinet-maker, deacon of a trades guild, and Edinburgh city councillor, who maintained a secret life as a burglar in order to fund his mistresses and gambling addiction, which Stevenson later reworked with the help of W. E. Henley and which was produced for the first time in 1882.

-Inspiration may also have come from the writer's friendship with an Edinburgh-based French teacher, Eugene Chantrelle, who was convicted and executed for the murder of his wife in May 1878.
+Inspiration may also have come from the writer's friendship with an Edinburgh-based French teacher, Eugène Chantrelle, who was convicted and executed for the murder of his wife in May 1878.
 Chantrelle, who had appeared to lead a normal life in the city, poisoned his wife with opium.
 According to author Jeremy Hodges, Stevenson was present throughout the trial and as "the evidence unfolded he found himself, like Dr Jekyll, 'aghast before the acts of Edward Hyde'."
 Moreover, it was believed that the teacher had committed other murders both in France and Britain by poisoning his victims at supper parties with a "favourite dish of toasted cheese and opium".

-The novella was written in the southern English seaside town of Bournemouth in Dorset, where Stevenson had moved in 1884 to benefit from its sea air and warmer climate.
-Living then in Bournemouth was the former Reverend Walter Jekyll, younger brother of horticulturalist and landscape designer Gertrude Jekyll, whom Stevenson befriended and from whom he borrowed the name Jekyll.
-Jekyll was almost certainly gay, and having renounced his Anglican vocation, and exiled himself to the Continent for several years, had clearly struggled to find his place in society.
-Stevenson was friends with other homosexual men, including Horatio Brown, Edmund Gosse, and John Addington Symonds, and the duality of their socially suppressed selves may have shaped his book.
+Stevenson was friends with homosexual men, including Horatio Brown, Edmund Gosse, and John Addington Symonds, and the duality of their socially suppressed selves may have shaped his book.
 Symonds was shocked by the book, writing to Stevenson that "viewed as an allegory, it touches one too closely."